Marshall vs. East Carolina NCAA Football Odds, Plays and Insights | September 18, 2021

 East Carolina Stats and Trends

-- East Carolina is 0-3 against the spread and 0-2 overall in games when it records more than 8.5 points.
+- East Carolina is 0-2 against the spread and 0-2 overall when the team records more than 8.5 points.

 Marshall Top Players

-- This year, Grant Wells has recorded 333 passing yards (333.0 yards per game) while connecting on 20 of 30 passes (66.7% completion percentage), with zero touchdowns and two interceptions.
-He has added 14 rushing yards on six carries, averaging 14.0 yards per game.
+- Grant Wells has thrown for 333 yards while completing 66.7% of his passes (20-of-30), with zero touchdowns and two interceptions this year (333.0 yards per game).
+He's also carried the ball six times for 14 yards, averaging 14.0 yards per game.

-- Rasheen Ali has rushed for a team-leading 59 yards on 14 attempts (59.0 yards per game) while scoring four touchdowns.
+- Rasheen Ali has taken 14 attempts for a team-leading 59 rushing yards (59.0 yards per game) while scoring four touchdowns.

-- Sheldon Evans has run for 27 yards on nine carries (27.0 yards per game), with two touchdowns on the ground this year.
+- Sheldon Evans has rushed for 27 yards on nine carries (27.0 yards per game), with two touchdowns on the ground this year.

-- This season Talik Keaton has five catches and leads the team with 100 yards (100.0 per game).
+- Talik Keaton has five catches, leading his team with 100 yards (100.0 ypg) this season.

-- Corey Gammage has tacked on seven catches for 94 yards this year.
-He puts up 94.0 receiving yards per game.
+- Corey Gammage has also contributed with seven receptions for 94 yards.

-- This season Xavier Gaines is averaging 61.0 yards per game, with two catches for 61 yards.
+- Xavier Gaines has caught two passes for 61 yards, averaging 61.0 yards per game this year.

 East Carolina Top Players